cjohansen/cjohansen-no/resources/md/tools-deps-figwheel-main-devcards-emacs.md

                  :main-opts ["-m" "mach.pack.alpha.skinny" "--no-libs" "--project-path" "my-app.jar"]}}}
 ```

-You might want to chech whatever the latest stable commit is for
+You should check whatever the latest stable commit is for
-[pack](https://github.com/juxt/pack.alpha) and use the right sha.
-Also change
+[pack](https://github.com/juxt/pack.alpha) and use the corresponding sha.
+Also
-`my-app.jar` to a suitable name.
+change `my-app.jar` to a suitable name.
 You can now create a jar with:

 ```sh
 clojure -A:jar